-Unfortunately, Graduate Division policies prevent us from counting an indepedent study toward the certificate.
+Unfortunately, Graduate Division policies prevent us from counting an independent study toward the certificate.

 I’ve found a grad class that seems like it should qualify as a DH elective, but it’s not listed on the website.
 Can I get credit for it as a DH class?

 Probably, particularly if the course instructor is affiliated with the DH program.
-Please send an email to Dr. Sanders Garcia with the course title, the course number, the course description, and the syllabus.
+Please send an email to firstname.lastname@example.org with the course title, the course number, the course description, and preferably the syllabus.

 Can a class count for both the DH certificate and my departmental requirements?